Scuba diving school with basic scuba

 Snorkels and snorkel attachments can:

 Isn’t it time to rid scuba diving of the snorkel menace?
-If experienced scuba divers want to use a snorkel, that’s fine; but I think it’s time to say that it is acceptable for competent experienced diver to dive without one.
+If experienced scuba divers want to use a snorkel, that’s fine; but I think it’s time to say that it is acceptable for competent experienced divers to dive without one.

 Dive safe and dive often,